Understanding the Basics: What is AI?

 The Potential of AI in New Markets and Industries

-New markets, such as personalized medicine, smart cities, and autonomous transport, will increasingly rely on AI for both analytical and creative tasks.
-The flexibility of generative AI, in particular, will enable businesses to create highly tailored solutions that were previously impossible.
+Emerging markets like personalized medicine, smart cities, and autonomous transport will progressively rely on AI in both analytical and creative substitution.
+Generative AI will allow businesses to establish highly personalized solutions that were previously unattainable.

 How Businesses Can Prepare for AI’s Growing Role